ethancjackson/CS2212B-2017/docs/STAGE2.md

 ## Prototype

 Your first prototype will be due with this Stage.
 You will implement ***one third of your project's features, as decided by your TA***.
+You may appeal the inclusion/exclusion of features to your TA, as long as the request is reasonable.
 Every project will be required to have a working user interface for the implemented features, at minimum.
 Your GitHub Master branch will contain your submission for Stage 2.
 No other code will be considered - no exceptions.